 The animal may be confined to a secured area until it is removed from the campus by animal control.

 Armed Assault on Campus

 - 1. Call 911 - 2.
-Institute Lockdown Hard lockdown procedures and shelter in place - 3.
-Remain on Lockdown until "All Clear" is instituted by the Sheriff's Department.
+Institute Hard Lockdown and Shelter in Place. - 3.
+Remain on Hard Lockdown until "All Clear" is instituted by the Sheriff's Department.

 Biological or Chemical Release